top of page

 Southern Methodist University

 Attended SMU and gained experience in LGBTQIA+ affirmative care at the Resource Center of Dallas and the SMU Center for Family Counseling.
-Completed coursework to become licensed in chemical dependency.
+Studied chemical dependency and both the impact of addiction on family systems and vice versa.

 Bachelor of Arts in Psychology